fnkzhang/codereview/api-server-flask/api/readme.md

 ### Commit

-A representation of batch changes.
+A representation of batch changes to a project.
 Changes are private to the author when first created, and must be committed in order for other users to see them.
+Users can have one set of private batch changes in a project at a time.

 author_email (str) : Author of the changes